Experimentation panel experimentation-panel

-The Experimentation panel lets analysts compare different user experience, marketing, or messaging variations to determine which is best at driving a specific outcome.
-You can evaluate the lift and confidence of any A/B experiment from any experimentation platform - online, offline, from Adobe solutions like Target or Journey Optimizer, and even BYO (bring-your-own) data.
+The Experimentation panel lets analysts compare different user experiences, marketing, or messaging variations to determine which is best at driving a specific outcome.
+You can evaluate the lift and confidence of any A/B experiment from any experimentation platform: online, offline, from Adobe solutions like Target or Journey Optimizer, and even BYO (bring-your-own) data.

 Read more about the integration between Adobe Customer Journey Analytics and Adobe Target.

 The Experimentation panel is available to use by all Customer Journey Analytics users.
 No Admin rights or other permissions are required.
-However, the setup (steps 1 and 2 below) requires actions that only Admins can perform.
+However, the prerequisites require actions that only administrators can perform.

-Two new advanced functions were added: Lift and Confidence.
+Two advanced functions are available: Lift and Confidence.
 For more information, see Reference - advanced functions.

-After your experiment data has been ingested into Adobe Experience Platform, create a connection in Customer Journey Analytics to one or more experiment dataset/s.
+After your experimentation data has been ingested into Adobe Experience Platform, create a connection in Customer Journey Analytics to one or more experiment datasets.

 In Customer Journey Analytics data views settings, admins can add context labels to a dimension or metric and Customer Journey Analytics services like Experimentation panel can use these labels for their purposes.
 Two pre-defined labels are used for the Experimentation panel: